Skip to main content

 The closest stations to City of Edmonton are:

-• Which Light Rail lines stop near City of Edmonton?
+• Which light rail line stops near City of Edmonton?

 • What’s the nearest light rail station to City of Edmonton?

-The nearest light rail station to City of Edmonton is Quarters Stop.
-It’s a 4 min walk away.
+The nearest light rail station to City of Edmonton is Muttart Stop.
+It’s a 5 min walk away.

 • What’s the nearest bus stop to City of Edmonton?